nikableh/nikableh.moe/content/index.md

 A burned-out Systems Programmer, a trans girl and a huge dum-dum.

-Fueled by estradiol, vortioxetine, and, occasionally, a cherry-flavored beer.
+Fueled by estrogen, vortioxetine, and, occasionally, a cherry-flavored beer.

 ## My badge